-Build or Buy AI?
-A Guide
+Build vs Buy AI: A Comprehensive Guide

 The AI Dilemma

 In today’s business world, artificial intelligence (AI) is no longer science fiction but a key to innovation, efficiency, and competitive advantage.
-From automating mundane tasks to data-driven decision-making, the potential of AI is huge.
+From automating mundane tasks to data-driven decision-making, the potential of AI systems is huge.
 But as organizations look to leverage AI they have a big decision to make: should they build AI in-house or buy off-the-shelf AI from vendors?

 This article goes into the details of this decision, the factors you need to consider, the pros and cons of each approach, and the possibility of a hybrid approach.